 The locals here are so friendly and truly live the “Pura Vida” lifestyle.
 Another bonus to basing yourself in Puerto Viejo is that you can explore Cahuita National Park, where you can explore mangroves and the rainforest and go snorkeling to see a shipwreck.
 Other top things to do in Puerto Viejo include surfing on Playa Cocles and visiting the Jaguar Rescue Center, one of the best wildlife rescue centers in all of Costa Rica!

-But, if you decide to stay in Tortuguero, that’s a great choice too, because it’s the gateway to the stunning Tortuguero National Park – which is one of the most important nesting sites for sea turtles in the world!
+But, if you decide to stay in Tortuguero, that’s a great choice too, because it’s the gateway to the stunning Tortuguero National Park.
+As one of the most important nesting sites for sea turtles in the world, this is one of the best places to visit if you want to see turtles in Costa Rica!
 Would you believe a whopping 20,000 green sea turtles come here annually from July to October to lay their eggs?
 The national park can only be reached by boat or plane, so one of the best ways to see it is by booking a tour!

 Pros of staying on the Caribbean Coast: